All the Black Friday store ads are right here

-Some Black Friday deals are here already, but some are scheduled for -- hold onto your hats -- Black Friday!
+In this month-long deal-a-bration that we call November, some Black Friday deals are here already, but some are scheduled for -- hold onto your hats -- Black Friday!
 I know: shocker.
-Even with all the month-long hubbub and some decidedly good early deals, the real action takes place on Nov.
-29. (Additional action arrives Cyber Monday, Dec.
+Even with all the month-long hubbub and some decidedly good early deals, the real action takes place on Friday, Nov.
+29. (And don't forget that additional action arrives Cyber Monday, Dec.
 2.)
-As you might expect from your friendly neighborhood deal-seekers, we're keeping close tabs on all of it.
+As you might expect from your friendly neighborhood deal-seekers, we're keeping close tabs on everything.

 With that in mind, here's your fast-and-easy guide to all the latest Black Friday ads.